-Integrating efforts to preserve coastal areas detailed plan Spatial Plan Improving the technical capacity of local communities in conservation, restoration, and management of coastal areas and capture fisheries Monitoring and evaluation of coastal areas and capture fisheries 2. maintain coastal areas and capture fisheries Support the activities of community groups that run the Pokmaswas program optimally.
-Support optimal funding of community monitoring groups photo documentation Z Non- Government Organization (NGO) Facilitate rehabilitation/ restoration programs, environmental education, and Community Empowerment for managing coastal areas and mangroves.
+, areas detailed plan Spatial Plan 3.
+Improving the technical capacity of local communities in conservation, restoration, and management of coastal areas and capture fisheries 4.
+Monitoring and evaluation of coastal areas and capture fisheries community groups that run the Pokmaswas program optimally.
+7 Non- Government Organization (NGO) Facilitate rehabilitation/ restoration programs, environmental education, and Community Empowerment for managing coastal areas and mangroves.
 Bridging the results of community-processed products with modern and traditional markets Increasing community awareness of coastal and mangrove ecosystems Assisting the community in drafting, implementing, and monitoring local regulations on the management of coastal and mangrove areas.
-2. Help bridge third-party funding support for sustainable ecosystem management Policy advocacy to the parties Observation, FGD, regular meeting Letter. presentation materials 80 University/ College Researching coastal and mangrove Ecosystem Management.
-Provide recommendations based on research results to support policies and best practices in the management of coastal areas and mangroves Educating the community on sustainable management of coastal and mangrove ecosystems 2.
+Help bridge third-party funding support for sustainable ecosystem management Observation, regular meeting 8 University/ College Researching coastal and mangrove Ecosystem Management.
+Provide recommendations based on research results to support policies and best practices in the management of coastal areas and mangroves Educating the community on sustainable management of coastal and mangrove ecosystems .
 Assist the local community through community service programs on an ongoing basis Provide guidance and assistance to strengthen administration and institutional management of coastal and mangrove areas.
-Access to field data for research in coastal and mangrove areas Observation, FGD Letters, presentation materials, photo documentatio n 9 Private enterprise Provide financial assistance through Corporate Social Responsibility (CSR) programs.
+Access to field data for research in coastal and mangrove areas Observat FGD 9 Private enterprise Provide financial assistance through Corporate Social Responsibility (CSR) programs.
 Encourage sustainable investment that does not focus on coastal and mangrove ecosystems Collaboration with NGOs or local communities in the implementation of CSR projects/programs.
-FGD Letter, presentation materials, policy brief 10 Mass Media Disseminate information about the importance of coastal and mangrove areas and adaptation and mitigation efforts Raising public awareness through news and media coverage 1.
+FGD 10 Mass Media importance of coastal and mangrove areas and adaptation and mitigation efforts 2.
+Raising public awareness through news and media coverage .
 Access data and information on research results and project/program reports to increase the credibility of news and news coverage.
-Cooperation with local communities and NGOs to collect data and field stories on Project/program performance Observation, FGD Letter, presentation materials, policy brief, photo documentation based on coastal and mangrove ecosystems that are environmentally friendly. - Empowerment of small and medium industries in coastal and mangrove areas through training activities, the establishment of joint business groups - 3.
-Strengthening supply chains and marketing by linking community products to modern markets and promoting them - Improving the quality of processed products that are certified and have legality - Capacity building for the community in producing and marketing processed products from silvofishery and mangrove. - Become a bridge for the product-community to enter the modern market - 3.
-Policies that require the modern market to conduct partnerships in the marketing of processed products silvofisheri and mangrove - 4.
+Cooperation with local communities and NGOs to collect data and field stories on Project/program performance Observati FGD

+11 Dinas Perindustrian dan Pedagangan 1.
+Development of processed products based on coastal and mangrove ecosystems that are environmentally friendly.
+1. Capacity building for the community in producing and marketing processed products FGD, reg meeting, consultati Kabupaten Lombok Barat 2.
+Empowerment of small and medium industries in coastal and mangrove from silvofishery and mangrove. areas through training activities, the establishment of joint business groups 2.
+Become a bridge for the product-community to 3.
+Strengthening supply chains and marketing by linking community enter the modern market products to modern markets and promoting them 3.
+Policies that require the modern market to 4. · · · · · · · · · · · · · · · · · · · conduct partnerships in the marketing of legality processed products silvofisheri and mangrove 4.
 Promote silvofishery and mangrove processed products